• Menu

 Council Sport Utility Boys’ axe

-This axe is one of the Best Budget-friendly Carving Axe that we have on our list; that has a perfect size for all carving projects.
+This axe is one of the best budget-friendly carving axes we have on our list and has the perfect size for all carving projects.
 The length of the cutting edge on this axe is 4 inches and is great for small, precision carving tasks such as finishing knots or removing extra wood while shaping your piece.

 Council Sport Utility Boys' axe